Can you follow a ketogenic diet if you do not have a gallbladder?

 Many people have successfully maintained a low carb, ketogenic diet after gallbladder removal surgery it just requires a little more attention to what and when you eat.

-Those without gallbladders produce less bile, which is used to digest fat.
-The liver produces bile but may not be able produce enough to make up for the lack of gallbladder, which is the primary producer.
+Those without gallbladders store less bile, which is used to digest fat.
+The liver produces bile but may not be able produce enough to make up for the lack of gallbladder.
 Basically your body will no longer be able to regulate the bile that is released when anything in your stomach triggers that release.

 There is often more fat excreted during bowel movements as well as possible build up of fat in the intestines as well as a chance for absorbing less nutrients.
 Many people who had their gallbladder removed report that they often have a quick bowel movement after a fatty meal.